rafael-g-depaulo/obsidian-vault/RPG/R20/Spells/Spell Descriptions/Armor of Agathys.md

-#spell #cold #energy #abjuration #warmagic #arcane #thaumaturgy
+#spell #cold #elemental #abjuration #warmagic #arcane #thaumaturgy

 ### Armor of Agathys

-*1º Círculo*
+_1º Círculo_

-___
+---

 - **Execução:** padrão
 - **Alcance:** pessoal
 - **Duração:** cena.

 A protective magical force surrounds you, manifesting as a spectral frost that covers you and your gear.

 You gain 5 temporary hit points for the duration.
 If a creature hits you with a melee attack while you have these hit points, the creature takes 5 cold damage.

 - **+1PM:** aumenta os PV temporários em 5
 - **+1PM:** aumenta o dano em 5